idesignzone/gridbox-theme-frontend-free/README.md

 1. Go to `appearance -> themes` and activate Gridbox theme
 2. Theme will ask you to install optional plugins.
 (These plugins are required if you intend to use the static front-end).
 Install and activate WPGraphql - WPGraphQL for ACF and WPGrapgQL Widgets plugins.
 3. Fork this repository to your github account.
-4. Create a Netlify account and setup to deploy your new repository.
+4. Create a Netlify account and setup `New site from Git`.
-5. In Netlify go to `Build & Deploy -> Environment variables` and add `WORDPRESS_URL` and add your Wordpress backend URL here.
+5. connect to your Github account and select the repository.
+No in next step click on "show advance" and in Advanced build settings add a "New variable". variable key is `WORDPRESS_URL` and valuse is the url of your wordpress backend.
-6. Now you can deploy your repository to Netlify to get the website URL of your front-end.
+6. Now you can deploy site to Netlify to get the website URL of your front-end.
 7. Finally go to Wordpress admin `Settings -> Site Address (URL)` and change it to your Front-end website URL that you just deployed on Netlify.
 (You need to deploy you front-end again for this to take place)

 ### Setup Locally